 This link leads you to the electronic version of the publication.

 In databases which refer to journal articles (f.i.
-Web of Science, Scopus, PsycINFO) you often find the DOI included in the records.
+Web of Science, PubMed, PsycINFO) you often find the DOI included in the records.

-If you have a DOI, use it when referencing even if you have used the printed version of an article.
-When you use a DOI you do not need to include further information about the electronic accessibility of the article.
+If you have a DOI, use it when referencing even if you have used the printed version of an article. .

 Often you find different versions of journal articles on the Internet.
 Many journals put a prepublication version on the Internet before the article is officially published.
 If possible, refer to the definitive version of a publication.